MARBLE-Net: Learning to Localize in Multipath Environment with Adaptive Rainbow Beams: System and Channel Model

 \subsection{High-Fidelity Ray-Tracing Channel Generation}

 To ensure our model is trained on physically realistic channel data, we employ a meticulous simulation pipeline based on the Sionna ray-tracing library.
-We define four distinct 3D environments to evaluate performance under varying degrees of multipath propagation: \begin{enumerate} \item \textbf{LoS-only Scene:} An unobstructed environment with no obstacles, where propagation is dominated by the direct LoS path.
-This serves as a baseline reference.
+We define four distinct 3D environments to evaluate performance under varying degrees of multipath propagation: \begin{enumerate} \item \textbf{LoS-only Scene:} An unobstructed environment dominated by the direct LoS path, serving as a baseline.

-\item \textbf{`circle' Scene:} An environment designed to generate \textbf{uni-directional multipath with low angular spread}.
-As shown in Fig.~\ref{fig:circle}, it consists of a semicircular wall (radius \SI{300}{\meter}, height \SI{50}{\meter}), which confines most reflected paths to a narrow azimuth range.
-Although these paths may differ in elevation due to wall height and target position, they predominantly arrive from the same horizontal direction, forming a characteristic uni-directional multipath pattern.